-Diabetes Mellitus (often referred to simply as diabetes), is a syndrome of disordered metabolism usually due to a combination of hereditary and environmental causes.
-This results in abnormalities in blood sugar levels which are normally controlled by a complex interaction of multiple chemicals and hormones in the body, including the hormone insulin which is made in the pancreas.
-Diabetes Mellitus refers to the group of diseases that lead to high blood glucose levels due to defects in either insulin secretion or insulin action in the body.
+People with Diabetes experience abnormalities in their blood sugar levels which are normally controlled by a complex interaction between multiple chemicals and hormones in the body, most importantly the hormone insulin which is made in the pancreas.
+Untreated, Diabetes leads to high blood glucose levels which in turn can damage nerves, blood vessels, kidneys and eyes.

 Diabetes has been treatable since insulin became medically available in 1921, but there is no cure.
 Insulin injections remain the basic treatment of type 1 diabetes.
 Type 2 diabetes tends to be managed using a combination of dietary treatment, exercise, medications and insulin supplementation.

-Adequate treatment of diabetes, as well as increased awareness of blood pressure control and lifestyle factors (such as not smoking and maintaining a healthy body weight), may improve the risk profile of most of the chronic complications.
+Adequate treatment of diabetes, increased awareness of blood pressure control and lifestyle factors (such as not smoking and maintaining a healthy body weight), significantly improves the risk profile of most of the chronic complications.

 - Baseline assessment of disease status and current medications

 - Regular insulin and glycaemic control monitoring and treatment